the a-z of musical subcultures

-PC Music's collision of high-pitched vocals and European pop-cheese has been polarising to say the least, but its gender-twisting embracement of masculine streetwear and queer dance culture earns it a place among other more established movements.
-Hannah Diamond's pink puffa jackets, QT's blunt, blonde fringe; it's the attention to detail that matters.
+PC Music's collision of high-pitched vocals and European pop-cheese has been polarizing to say the least, but its gender-twisting embracement of masculine streetwear and queer dance culture earns it a place among other more established movements.
+Hannah Diamond's pink puffa jackets, QT's blunt, blonde bangs; it's the attention to detail that matters.

 R is for Rockabillies